openebs/lvm-localpv/upgrade/README.md

 2. Update the lvm-driver image tag.
 We have to update this at two places,

-one at `openebs-lvm-plugin` container image in lvm-controller statefulset
+one at `openebs-lvm-plugin` container image in lvm-controller deployment
 ```
         - name: openebs-lvm-plugin
           image: openebs/lvm-driver:ci  // update it to openebs/lvm-driver:0.7.0